MrJackSpade/adaptive-p-docs/sections/03_related_work.md

 Adaptive-P's transformation handles each case appropriately.
 The unbounded negative logits prevent clustered low tokens from accumulating probability.
 The quadratic core provides fine differentiation among close competitors.

-**Why renormalization fails (the XTC problem):**
+**The problem with renormalization (XTC):**

 When XTC removes a 0.6 probability token, that 0.6 must go somewhere.
 With renormalization across 100 remaining tokens:
 - Each gets +0.006 added probability
-- A garbage token that was 0.001 becomes 0.007—a 7× increase
+- An incoherent token that was 0.001 becomes 0.007—a 7× increase
-- The combined tail of 90 garbage tokens goes from ~0.05 total to ~0.60 total
+- The combined tail of 90 incoherent tokens goes from ~0.05 total to ~0.60 total

-This "fat tail" effect means that after XTC removes the top choice, you're nearly as likely to get garbage as to get a coherent alternative.
+This "fat tail" effect means that after XTC removes the top choice, you're nearly as likely to get either incoherent or coherent alternatives.
 Users experience this as generation "flip-flopping" between reasonable output and nonsense—never knowing which they'll get.

 The XTC vs. Adaptive-P comparison charts in Section 2.5 demonstrate this contrast: XTC's renormalization boosts all tail tokens proportionally, while Adaptive-P concentrates probability on near-target tokens and suppresses the tail.